Learn the answers to the most commonly asked questions about traveling in the Dolomites!

 What are the local customs regarding tipping?

 - If you have two guides, typically they will split the tip evenly.
 If you would prefer to pay one guide a different amount than the other, then tip each of them separately.
-If you would like to use a money transfer app such as Venmo or Zelle, ask your guide directly if he/she uses this service, if not, then cash or check is accepted.
-Euro is preferred but USD is acceptable.
+If you would like to use a money transfer app such as PayPal or Zelle, ask your guide directly if he/she uses this service.
+Euro is preferred but USD is also appreciated.
 Thank you!

 Are ATMs readily available on this trip?